deyvissonmelo/sbsd/README.md

 ## 2. Edit the metric files:
 * Into directory sbsd/src/main/resources/ open the file metric_statistics.properties
-* Change the values of the variables according to the archtectural role and the metric.
+* Change the values of the variables according to the architecture role and the metric.

 > For example:

 > reader.statistic.loc.lower=2.5

-* reader.statistic = Reader archtectural role
+* reader.statistic = Reader architecture role
 * loc = Metric line of codes
 * lower = Limit value considered low